-efficiency was similar for $k{\parallel}=-7~\text{m}^{-1}$ and significant heating was even observed for the fastest waves with $k{\parallel}=-3.5~\text{m}^{-1}$ which was not the case before lithium was applied.
-These results are consistent with the hypothesis that the location of the surface in front of the antenna where the electron density reaches the threshold for perpendicular propagation of the waves, $n{crit} \propto B \times k{\parallel}^2/\omega$ (where B is the magnetic field, k{\parallel} the parallel wavenumber and ω the frequency) is critical to achieving good coupling of the HHFW power to the core of the plasma [22].
-Localized heating of the divertor surface in regions connected to the RF antenna along field lines during HHFW heating has been observed when the density $\sim 2~\text{cm}$ in front of the antenna exceeded the threshold density.
+Lithium coating has also contributed to improving the heating of electrons in the core plasma by HHFW RF power in NSTX [24].
+After extensive lithium evaporation, 3.1 MW HHFW heating launched with a parallel wavenumber $k{\parallel} = \pm 14 \text{ m}^{-1} (180^{\circ} \text{ RF} \text{ phase difference})$ between antenna elements) produced central electron temperatures up to 5 keV in deuterium plasmas at a toroidal magnetic field of $B{\rm T} = 0.55$ T. When the RF phase between elements was varied to change the wavelength, the heating efficiency was similar for $k{\parallel} = -7 \text{ m}^{-1}$ and significant heating was even observed for the fastest waves with $k{\parallel} = -3.5 \text{ m}^{-1}$, which was not the case before lithium was applied.
+These results are consistent with the hypothesis that the location of the surface in front of the antenna where the electron density reaches the threshold for perpendicular propagation of the waves, $n{\rm crit} \propto B \times k{\parallel}^2 / \omega$ (where B is the magnetic field, k{\parallel} is the parallel wavenumber and ω is the frequency), is critical to achieving good coupling of the HHFW power to the core of the plasma [25].
+Localized heating of the divertor surface in regions connected to the RF antenna along field lines during HHFW heating has been observed when the density $\sim 2 \text{ cm}$ in front of the antenna exceeded the threshold density.
 With lithium coating, the surface at which the density reaches the threshold is moved far enough away from the antenna that parasitic losses of the RF power to surface modes are avoided.

-4. Summary and Plans
+4. Summary and plans

-The plasma facing components in NSTX are now routinely coated with a layer of solid lithium applied by evaporation.
-Coating of the divertor surface has also been accomplished by introducing a stream of fine lithium powder into the scrape-off layer during normal plasma operation.
+The PFCs in NSTX are now routinely coated with a layer of solid lithium applied by evaporation.
+Coating of the divertor surface has also been accomplished by introducing a stream of fine lithium powder into the scrape-off-layer during normal plasma operation.
 The routine use of lithium has supplanted the periodic boronizations previously employed to reduce oxygen impurities.
-The lithium has provided several benefits to operation, including improved discharge reproducibility, lower inductive flux consumption which is important for NSTX, and better energy confinement, notably of the electrons.
+The lithium has provided several benefits to operation, including improved discharge reproducibility, lower inductive flux consumption which is important for NSTX and better energy confinement, notably of the electrons.
 The reduced recycling of deuterium by the lithium coated PFCs has necessitated increasing the gas fueling rates to avoid the occurrence of locked modes, particularly in the current ramp-up phase of the discharge.
-Although the lithium content of the plasmas remains very low, the suppression of ELMs in H-mode discharges that accompanies lithium coating has caused an increase in both the carbon and higher-Z metal content of the plasma, affecting the $Z{\rm eff}$ and radiated power.
-The application of pulsed non-axisymmetric magnetic fields with a dominant toroidal harmonic n=3 by external coils has been used to trigger repeated ELMs in discharges and to regain control over the radiated power and density rise that otherwise detract from the significant confinement benefits that lithium coating produces.
+Although the lithium content of the plasmas remains very low, the suppression of ELMs in H-mode discharges that accompanies lithium coating has caused an increase in both the carbon and the higher-Z metal content of the plasma, affecting the $Z{\rm eff}$ and radiated power.
+The application of pulsed nonaxisymmetric magnetic fields with a dominant toroidal harmonic n = 3 by external coils has been used to trigger repeated ELMs in discharges and to regain control over the radiated power and density rise that otherwise detract from the significant confinement benefits that lithium coating produces.